Creating roadmaps consists of the following topics:

 For example, if you have a portfolio item that is ranked second in the column according to its manual rank and you try to drag it up or down in the column, a green bar displays between the first and second cards—the only place it can land regardless of where you drop it in the column.

 User access and permissions

-There are no special permissions for Rally Portfolio Manager.
-Instead, user permissions for projects enable Rally users to create and change portfolio items, or to see portfolio items associated with user stories.
+There are no special permissions for CA Agile Central Portfolio Manager.
+Instead, user permissions for projects enable CA Agile Central users to create and change portfolio items, or to see portfolio items associated with user stories.

 Consider creating a new project for your portfolio items if you do not want to co-locate them in a project where development teams have editing privileges (although this is no different than restricting access to organizing user stories in your user story hierarchy).

 If you wish to create a new project for your portfolio items, make sure to locate it above the team projects in the project hierarchy so that users in lower projects can easily scope up in the project tree views.
 If you have portfolio managers or other users who only want to track status and progress of portfolio items, give them view permissions for this project.